robinmonjo/ngx_http_l/README.md

 - [x] switch to alpine linux (not doable musl_libc doesn't implement dlopen)
 - [ ] make a release container (as small as possible, without go curl git ...)
 - [x] unix socket should be accessible by the nobody user
-- [ ] backend logs
+- [ ] logs: backend logs + nginx log on stdout / stderr so everything is handled by docker
 - [x] REST api to add backend / delete a backend / list backend / update backend (using gorilla mux as the router)
 - [x] start implementing the database (boltdb) that will, from a Host header, find the corresponding IP address
 - [x] integration tests
-- [ ] defaut pages for errors (i.e: host not registered, error in backend provider etc ...)
+- [ ] github pages for errors
+- [x] possible to set the domaine name $DOMAIN and respond to api.$DOMAIN
+- [ ] make / route document the API
 - [ ] unikernel ?

 ### Hacking